0x3F3F/0x3F3F.github.io/_posts/2019-11-08-Secular-Trend-Currency-Debasement.md

 Gold can't be printed, it's growth closely matches that of worldwide population growth.
 Gold is universally recognised as having great value (game theory ['Schelling point'](https://en.wikipedia.org/wiki/Focal_point_(game_theory)) ).
-It has all the properties of money described by Aristotle.
+It has all the properties of money as described by Aristotle.

-With the dramatic **escalation of money printing** in recent years and **bonds no longer giving any return**, it makes sense to hold a sizeable percentage of a portfolio in Gold.
+With the dramatic **escalation of money printing** in recent years and **bonds no longer giving any return**, it makes sense to hold a sizeable percentage of a portfolio in precious metals.

-Given golds few other uses, when the time comes it can be instantly revalued to any dollar value without knock-on effects and used to back currencies and wipe out sovereign debt.
+Given golds few other uses, when the time comes it can be instantly revalued to any dollar value without knock-on effects, then used to back currencies and wipe out sovereign debt.

-# Silver
+## Silver

 > Gold is the money of kings, silver is the money of gentlemen, barter is the money of peasants &  debt is the money of slaves